chris820629/chris_kickstarter_analysis/README.md

 Recommend to set goal of $2000 in GB region as the median of the play projects.
 The pledged numbers also fall under this $2000 number.
 Based on the by-month analysis, we recommend to launch the campaign in June timeframe for a better success rate.
+Music category also have the highest success rate even theater has the most success counts.